GodotSteam/GodotSteam-Docs/docs/tutorials/lobbies.md

 Before requesting the lobby list with `requestLobbyList()` you can add more search queries like:

-`addRequestLobbyListStringFilter()`<br />Allows you to look for specific works in the lobby metadata
+`addRequestLobbyListStringFilter()`<br />Allows you to look for specific words in the lobby metadata

 `addRequestLobbyListNumericalFilter()`<br />Adds a numerical comparions filter (<=, <, =, >, >=, !=)